Posted February 24, 2017 – Narrated by Jim

 Also, Verizon’s unlimited plan imposes a secondary limit on tethering, or using your iPhone as a portable WiFi hotspot to share its connectivity with another device, like your computer.
 You get 10 GB a month of LTE tethering — per line, not account.
 After that, your tethering drops to 3G speeds.
 Since we pay a monthly fee of $20 for a Verizon Jetpack MiFi Hotspot, we do not use our iPhones as hotspots, so this limitation does not apply to us.

 Except for the few times when we’re in a place that has NO cell service – like Tellico Plains, Tennessee, Conahatta, Mississippi, and Carmen’s happy place in the Anza-Borrego desert – we’re good to go.
 And, as more State and National Parks increase connectivity, we are vastly more capable, than we were just two weeks ago, to travel wherever we want and stay wherever we want with much more confidence that we can download, upload, research and write … simply “be ourselves” without having to squat in library parking lots.

 Our next step is to research and purchase a cell service booster so we can get better coverage in remote places.
 Stay tuned for another post on that topic.

-UPDATE AUGUST 2017: We bought the weBoost 4G-X Cell Phone Signal Booster and have found it increases our Verizon cell signal considerably.
+UPDATE AUGUST 2017: We bought the weBoost 4G-X Cell Phone Signal Booster from Best Buy and have found it increases our Verizon cell signal considerably.
 At times a 1x signal is increased to LTE.
 Reading reviews indicated this was the best!

 Just when we thought this LIB thing couldn’t (or wouldn’t) get any better, it did!